jenstroeger/python-package-template/README.md

 # Python Package Template

-This repository is intended to be a base template, a cookiecutter for a new Python package project.
+This repository is intended to be a base template, a cookiecutter for a new Python package project while keeping [PEP518](https://www.python.org/dev/peps/pep-0518/) in mind.
 Because it’s hosted on Github it already utilizes a few [Github Actions](https://docs.github.com/en/actions) that enforce repository-side checks for continuous integration and that implement a semantic release setup.
-And while this is a good starting point for a Python project with good engineering practices, it can be improved and added to in various ways — see the [Wiki](https://github.com/jenstroeger/python-package-template/wiki) for more suggestions.
+And while this package is a starting point for a Python project with good engineering practices, it’s intended to be improved and added to in various ways — see the [Wiki](https://github.com/jenstroeger/python-package-template/wiki) for more suggestions.

 ## Features